BDChristman/JournalClub/content/home/welcome.md

 <br>

-The Biostatistics and Data Science Journal Club was started so that students and faculty could share, receive feedback, and open the door to collaboration on their research.
+The Biostatistics and Data Science Journal Club was started so that students and faculty could share and receive feedback on their research.
 The Journal Club currently meets once a week.